Be an ally; be a safe person to talk to...

 In the last year or two, a variety of research has been published that points to

-- 1) factors in the home (or foster home) that effect the development of LGBTQ youth
+- 1) factors in the home (or foster home) that affect the development of LGBTQ youth

 - 2) The disparity of punishment in schools and juvenile justice situations concerning LGBTQ youth that may help explain a higher than normal rate of LGBTQ youth being "in the system"